-The 2022 common data score has reduced by 0.2% from 2021.
+The 2023 common data score has reduced by 0.2% from 2021.
 This is because of an increase in the number of 'gone away' members that are held on the administration database.
 The large scale tracing exercise, planned for 2020, has been delayed due to the pandemic and contract negotiations.

-Once those outstanding issues are resolved, it is expected that the tracing and verification of these members will improve the data score is because of work undertaken within the Fund to improve and correct historical data.
+Once those outstanding issues are resolved, it is expected that the tracing and verification of these members will improve the data scores significantly.

+The increase in the Scheme specific data score is because of work undertaken within the Fund to improve and correct historical data.

 The continuation of the NESPF data quality improvement plan should help maintain the quality of the data held and further improve the data scores.